Merkoba/Meltdown/README.md

 pipx install git+https://github.com/Merkoba/Meltdown#egg=meltdown[llama]
 ```

+---

-Which provides the `meltdown` command.
+This provides the `meltdown` command.

+And if on `linux` you should have a `.desktop` entry to launch it.

 ---